pangolingo/goodreads-library-helper/README.md

 - works offline
 - make it look nice
 - add ability to clear cached data and/or versioning of cached data
+  - also refactor caching to avoid caching by shelf page
+  - and allow caching for multiple user accounts
 - tests
+- enforce Goodread's API terms of use:
+  - no more than 1 request per endpoint per second
+  - display Goodreads name/logo
+  - link back to the Goodreads page where the data appears